Proof of the cosmic no-hair conjecture in the T^3-Gowdy symmetric Einstein-Vlasov setting: Introduction

 \textbf{Vlasov matter under the assumption of $\tn{2}$-symmetry.} In the case of $\tn{2}$-symmetry, it is convenient to use a symmetry reduced version of the distribution function.
 Introduce, to this end, the orthonormal frame

-Since the distribution function $f$ is defined on the mass shell, it is convenient to parametrise this set; note that the manifolds we are interested in here are parallelisable.
-An element in $P$ can be written $v^{\a}e_{\a}$, where
+Since the distribution function $f$ is defined on the mass shell, it is convenient to parametrise this set; note that the manifolds we are interested in here are parallelisable (i.e., they have a global frame).
+An element in $\mP$ can be written $v^{\a}e_{\a}$, where

 As a consequence, we can think of $f$ as depending on $v^{i}$, $i=1,2,3$, and the base point.
 However, due to the symmetry requirements, the distribution function only depends on the $t\theta$-coordinates of the base point.
 As a consequence, the distribution function can be considered to be a function of $(t,\theta,v)$, where $v=(v^{1}, v^{2}, v^{2})$.
 In what follows, we shall abuse notation and denote the symmetry reduced function, defined on $I\times\so\times\rn{3}$, by $f$.
 A symmetry reduced version of the equations is to be found in Section~\ref{section:syeq}.